Measuring the Hall effect in hysteretic materials: The Test Case: C o S n S

 We have grown single crystals of Co$_3$Sn$_2$S$_2$ out of a ternary melt described in Methods.
-The crystal structure was checked using X-ray diffraction (Figure~\ref{Co3Sn2S2xrd}, Tables S1-4) and refinements are consistent with previous reports.
-In Figure~\ref{Co3HallM}a-c we present $H$-dependent isothermal magnetization $M$ (blue,left axis) and longitudinal resistivity $\rho_{xx}$ (pink, right axis) measured on Co$_3$Sn$_2$S$_2$ at temperature $T~=~5$ K with $H\parallel c$ under various field cooling procedures.
+The crystal structure was checked using X-ray diffraction (Figure S1, Tables S1--S4) and refinements are consistent with previous reports.
+In Figure~\ref{Co3HallM}a--c we present $H$-dependent isothermal magnetization $M$ (blue, left axis) and longitudinal resistivity $\rho_{xx}$ (pink, right axis) measured on Co$_3$Sn$_2$S$_2$ at temperature $T~=~5$ K with $H\parallel c$ under various field cooling procedures.

 The field cooling procedures are shown schematically in Figure~\ref{summaryfig}a,b.
 Explicitly, for the \gls{ZFC} case, the crystal was cooled in the absence of $H$ from $T_{max}~=~300$ K to $T_{meas}~=~5$ K. $H$ was then ramped from $0\rightarrow+1~\text{T}\rightarrow-1~\text{T}\rightarrow1~\text{T}$.
 Here, no \gls{EB} behavior is observed as the hysteresis loops are centered around $H~=~0$ in $M$ and $\rho_{xx}$ (Figure~\ref{Co3HallM}a).
 To induce the \gls{EB} effect, the sample was field cooled at $\mu_0H_{FC}~=~+1$ T from 300 K then a hysteresis loop was measured at $T~=~5$~K from $+1~\text{T}\rightarrow-1~\text{T}\rightarrow1~\text{T}$, schematically shown in Figure~\ref{summaryfig}b as the positive FC procedure.
 The corresponding procedure for $\mu_0H_{FC}~=~-1$ T is labeled as the negative FC procedure in Figure~\ref{summaryfig}b where the field cooling procedure was the same but the field cooling and field sweep protocol was reversed i.e the sample was field cooled in $\mu_0H_{FC}~=~-1$ T from 300 K and the hysteresis loops were measured from $-1~\text{T}\rightarrow1~\text{T}\rightarrow-1~\text{T}$.
 The \gls{EB} effect is observed as a bias of the $M$ and $\rho_{xx}$ hysteresis loops towards the left of $H~=~0$ for $\mu_0H_{FC}~=~+1$ T (Figure~\ref{Co3HallM}b) and to the right for $\mu_0H_{FC}~=~-1$ T (Figure~\ref{Co3HallM}c) consistent with previous measurements \cite{lachman2020exchange}.
-In all three of these cases there are regions where $M(H) \neq -M(-H)$, and therefore Eq.~\ref{Eq:Hall(H)} cannot be used to antisymmetrize the Hall data.
+In all three of these cases there are regions where $M(H) \neq -M(-H)$, and therefore Equation~\ref{Eq:Hall(H)} cannot be used to antisymmetrize the Hall data.
 In the following, we describe two methods to extract the Hall effect and demonstrate them on Co$_3$Sn$_2$S$_2$.

-\section{Methods for extracting the Hall effect}
+\section{Methods for Extracting the Hall Effect}